ChrisLGit/WarehouseSimulator/CONTRIBUTING.md

 ### How to contribute to the code
 * Go to the issues tab to find issues/tasks you want to work on.
+* When you find an issue that you want to attempt, place a comment saying you want it assigned to you and or ask any questions about the issue as you need to
-* Create pull request when your able to solve an issue
+* Create pull request when your able to solve an issue and it will be up for review

 ### Creating a pull request
 * Each pull request should be focusing on solving an issue